RichardJLei/RealJungleFullStack/Project-styple.md

 # Project Style Document

 ## 1. DRY (Don't Repeat Yourself)
+- **Check**  .Project-structure.md before adding new functions, services, or modules.
 - **Reuse** existing services/modules whenever possible.
 - **Notify** if unsure whether a service is available.
 - **Create new files only when:**